The House That Jack Built (2018 film)

-The House That Jack Built is a 2018 psychological horror slasher film written and directed by Lars von Trier.
+The House That Jack Built is a 2018 psychological horror art film written and directed by Lars von Trier.
 It stars Matt Dillon, Bruno Ganz, Uma Thurman, Siobhan Fallon Hogan, Sofie Gråbøl, Riley Keough, and Jeremy Davies.
-Its plot follows Jack (Dillon), a serial killer who, over a 12-year period from the late 1970s into 1980s, commits numerous murders in the U.S. state of Washington.
+Its plot follows Jack (Dillon), a serial killer who, over a 12-year period beginning in the late 1970s, commits numerous murders in the U.S. state of Washington.
 Utilizing Dante's Inferno as a metatext, the film is structured as a series of flashback vignettes relayed by Jack to the Roman poet Virgil, during which Jack attempts to make an argument for his crimes.

 Originally conceived as a television project by von Trier, The House That Jack Built began production in Sweden in 2016.
 The film debuted at the Cannes Film Festival, marking von Trier's return to the festival after more than six years.
-The House That Jack Built received polarized feedback from critics, with criticism aimed for its graphic violence but praise for Dillon's performance and Von Trier's direction.
-The film's protagonist was compared to a real life serial killer Ted Bundy.
+The House That Jack Built received polarized reviews from critics, with positive feedback for Dillon’s performance and the film's artistic direction, but criticism for its graphic violence.